akerl-archived/mind-the-gap/2_setup/README.md

-mind-the-gap / prepare
+mind-the-gap / setup
 ======================

-This section details setting up the hardware.
-Should be very possible to do these concurrently.
+This section describes how to configure the newly prepared system.
+Step 1 should be to insert the SD card from the previous step and plug in the USB hub, external drive, flash drive, keyboard, and monitor.

-0. os disk
+0. Bootstrapping
-1. share disk
+1. Packages